markthequark/markthequark.github.io/dofus/README.md

 # Custom Dofus theme.
- To use this theme, paste the following into settings > themes
+ To use this theme, paste the following into options > themes
 `https://markthequark.github.io/dofus/themes.json`

 Original guide from Ankama Games: